ashiven/household-planner/README.md

 ### Setup

-1. Clone the repository to your machine
+1. Clone the repository to your machine.

 ```bash
 git clone https://github.com/ashiven/household-planner.git
 ```

-2. Fill out the `.env` file with the required variables
+2. Fill out the `.env` file with the required variables.

 ```bash
 TWILIO_ACCOUNT_SID=AC55...